mithril-security/blindbox/docs/docs/concepts/amd-sev.md

 During the attestation process, an attestation report is created allowing the client to verify that they are communicating with a genuine AMD SEV-SNP VM and providing the client with a public key which which they can establish secure communication with the VM.

 For BlindBox, the attestation process is implemented using [Azure's attestation tools](https://azure.microsoft.com/en-us/products/azure-attestation).

+### Limitations

++ **AMD-SEV SNP** has historically been vulnerable to side channel attacks, where attackers try to get information about a TEE indirectly, by examining things like memory consumption or power usage.

+## Further reading

+Google Project Zero & Google CLoud Security conducted a detailed security review of AMD SEV-SNP, released in May 2022 which you can view [here](https://storage.googleapis.com/gweb-uniblog-publish-prod/documents/AMD_GPZ-Technical_Report_FINAL_05_2022.pdf).